 How to Set Up

 The CDN is an addon service.
-That means, it is not enabled by default when you sign up and host a site on Cloudways.
+That means, it is not enabled by default when you sign up and create a new site (a.k.a application) on Cloudways.

 There, at the bottom of the menu, you can see an option – CloudwaysCDN.
 Click on it.